 Where to find the Heatmap

-$Double\text{-click on Chart element} \mid Chart \ Details \mid Source > Package$
+Double-click on Chart element | Chart Details | Source > Package

 Usage of the Heatmap

-They are typically used to create compelling representations of data for strategic or tactical decision making.
-They can be used with Requirements to indicate the statuses of a group of requirements and if the metrics are available the estimated implementation cost of each requirement.
+Heatmaps are typically used to create compelling representations of data for strategic or tactical decision making.
+They can be used with Requirements to indicate the statuses of a group of requirements and, if the metrics are available, the estimated implementation cost of each requirement.
 They could be used with an application or technology inventory to show the prevalence of technologies.
-For example which applications were developed in a particular language or run on a particular operating system.
+For example, which applications were developed in a particular language or run on a particular operating system.

 Options for the Heatmap

 As an alternative to specifying the parameters of the Heat Map in the fields on the 'Package' tab, you can select the 'Custom SQL' tab and create a customized Heat Map using SQL.
 You still specify the chart type in the 'Type' field, but the other dialog fields are grayed out.

 Learn more about the Heatmap Heat Maps

 Import and Export Spreadsheets

 Import and Export Spreadsheets

 Introducing Import and Export Spreadsheets

 This facility is a useful mechanism to import Requirements that have been defined in a Spreadsheet or a Word Processor table into Enterprise Architect.
 Once in Enterprise Architect the Requirements can be managed and traced to elements such as business drivers and Scenarios and Components.
 Alternatively Requirements in Enterprise Architect can be exported to a Spreadsheet for the purposes of providing them to a third party or for some type of numerical or statistical analysis.
 The mapping between fields in the Spreadsheet and the analogous properties in Enterprise Architect is completely configurable using a specification.

-For more detailed information exchange, the Microsoft Office Add-In (available from Sparx Systems) provides additional functionality and integration points useful when dealing with complex Requirements.
+For more detailed information exchange, the MDG Link for Microsoft Office (available from Sparx Systems) provides additional functionality and integration points useful when dealing with complex Requirements.

 Where to find Import and Export Spreadsheets

-Use of Import and Export Spreadsheets
+Ribbon: Publish > Model Exchange > CSV

-This feature can be used to import or export Requirements from a CSV file.
-Before a tool like Enterprise Architect is installed analysts might have used a Spreadsheet or a table in their favorite word processor to record requirements; these can conveniently be imported using the CSV import facility.
+Use of Import and Export Spreadsheets This feature can be used to import or export Requirements from a CSV file.
+Before a tool such as Enterprise Architect was installed, Analysts might have used a Spreadsheet or a table in their favorite word processor to record Requirements; these can conveniently be imported using the CSV import facility.
 Alternatively, Requirements sometimes have to be provided to a third party who will typically specify that they want them in a Spreadsheet file; this can be achieved using the export facility.

 Options to Import and Export Spreadsheets

-The import and export facility is completely configurable and has a user defined specification that can be used to determine how fields in the Spreadsheet file are mapped to Requirements properties in Enterprise Architect including being able to import and export fields to and from Tagged Values of the Requirement.
+The import and export facility is completely configurable and has a user-defined specification to facilitate the mapping of Spreadsheet fields to Requirements properties in Enterprise Architect.
+This facility also includes the ability to import and export fields in Tagged Values of the Requirement.